-If your textbook hasn't got a glossary, look up the index and find the first page, which uses the word.
+If your textbook doesn't have a glossary, look up the index and find the first page that uses the word.
 This page will usually explain what the word means.

 Editing & proofreading your work

-To edit your work you need to read it through a number of times, each time with a different focus.
+To edit your work read it through a number of times, each time with a different focus.
 We recommend reading your work at least twice:

 - once to make sure your ideas are clear and written in an ordered, logical manner